superbox-dev/unipi-control-os/README.md

-# buildroot
+# Unipi buildroot

 An external buildroot tree for Unipi Neuron (https://www.unipi.technology/).
+This buildroot include the unipi kernel module.
+With the unipi kernel module you can access to SysFS.

 ## Usage